mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

     def monte_carlo_move(self):
         """Monte Carlo move trial."""
         if self.displace_mc is not None: # only trigger if displace_mc was provided by the user
-            # If needed, recalculate neighbor/coeff lists
+            # When needed, recalculate neighbor/coeff lists
             self.update_neighbor_lists()
             self.update_cross_coefficients()
-            if hasattr(self, 'Epot') is False: # If self.Epot does not exists yet, calculate it self.Epot = self.compute_potential()
+            # If self.Epot does not exists yet, calculate it
+            # It should only be necessary when step = 0
+            if hasattr(self, 'Epot') is False:
+                self.Epot = self.compute_potential()
+            # Make a copy of the initial atoms positions and initial energy
             initial_Epot = self.Epot
-            # Make a copy of the initial atoms positions
             initial_positions = copy.deepcopy(self.atoms_positions)
             # Pick an atom id randomly
             atom_id = np.random.randint(np.sum(self.number_atoms))